Juniper/nita/README.md

 .
 .
 ```
 Answer ``Y`` for each action that you want to perform, ``N`` to skip and ``Q`` to quit out of the script completely.
-Most people will just need to enter ``Y`` and accept the defaults.
-Note that on a barebones Ubuntu system, you will need approximately 15GB of free storage in order to install NITA, which includes all of the system dependencies and the Kubernetes pods.
+Most people will just need to press enter (for ``Y``) and accept the defaults.
+Note that on a barebones system, you will need approximately 8GB of free storage in order to install NITA, which includes all of the system dependencies and the Kubernetes pods.

 ## Environment Variables